How to Find a Contract Manufacturer in Vietnam

 Key Takeaways

-• Vietnam offers competitive advantages as a manufacturing hub, including significantly lower labor costs (around 50% less than China), modern infrastructure, and strong trade agreements.
+• Vietnam offers significant cost advantages as a manufacturing hub, including labor costs lower around 50% than China ($2.99/hour vs $6.50/hour in China), modern infrastructure, and access to 15+ free trade agreements.

-• Multiple manufacturing models (OEM, ODM, and CM) offer flexibility and customization of the production process.
+• Multiple manufacturing models (OEM, ODM, and CM) offer different levels of customization, IP flexibility and speed to market.

 • Finding the right contract manufacturer in Vietnam involves clear product definition, supplier research, thorough vetting (including audits), and well-structured contracts.